victor-tan-hk/DevOps-Jenkins-Workshop/README.md

-# Jenkins for CI / CD Workshop 27 - 28 Feb
+# Jenkins for CI / CD Workshop May 2023